Edward D. White Sr.: Political career

 Elected to the 21st United States Congress in 1828, White served three terms from 1829 until his resignation in 1834 after being elected as governor.
-He served a single term as governor (1835–1839).
-Afterward, he was elected to the US Congress again, serving two more terms from 1839 until 1843.
+He served a single term as governor from 1835 to 1839.
+Afterward, he was elected to the U.S. Congress again, serving two more terms from 1839 until 1843.

 Lioness incident

 White was among the survivors of the steamboat Lioness explosion that occurred on the Red River south of Natchitoches on May 19, 1833.

 Death and burial

 He died in New Orleans and was buried at St. Joseph's Catholic Cemetery in Thibodaux, Louisiana.

 His home in Thibodaux is now operated by the Louisiana State Museum as the Edward Douglass White Historic Site.

 Family

 White's son Edward Douglass White Jr. was elected by the state legislature as a United States senator from Louisiana.
-He was appointed as an associate justice of the United States Supreme Court, later appointed 9th Chief Justice by U.S. President William Howard Taft.
+He later was appointed as an associate justice of the United States Supreme Court by President Grover Cleveland in 1894 and as the 9th Chief Justice by President William Howard Taft in 1910.